manimino/ducks/README.rst

 `Notebook for this chart <https://github.com/manimino/ducks/blob/main/examples/perf_demo.ipynb>`_

 The Dex and `FrozenDex <https://ducks.readthedocs.io/en/latest/quick_start.html#frozendex>`_ containers in ducks are well optimized.
-See the `How It Works <https://ducks.readthedocs.io/en/latest/how_it_works.html>`_ doc for details.
+Details are in the `How It Works <https://ducks.readthedocs.io/en/latest/how_it_works.html>`_ doc.

 ----
 Docs
 ----

-The `Quick Start <https://ducks.readthedocs.io/en/latest/quick_start.html>`_ doc covers a few more things, like pickling, nested attribute handling, and concurrency.
+`Quick Start <https://ducks.readthedocs.io/en/latest/quick_start.html>`_ covers a few more things, like pickling, nested attribute handling, and concurrency.